seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 But that you shall not say I yield being silent,
 I would not speak.
-I pray you, spare me: ‘faith,
+I pray you, spare me: 'faith,
 I shall unfold equal discourtesy
 To your best kindness: one of your great knowing
 Should learn, being taught, forbearance.

 **CLOTEN**
-To leave you in your madness, ’twere my sin:
+To leave you in your madness, 'twere my sin:
 I will not.

 **IMOGEN**